Does Dr. Thompson keep up-to-date with infection control?

 Does Dr. Thompson bleach teeth?

 safe way of brightening your teeth.

 To date, despite exhaustive research to try to prove otherwise, there is no

 health risk.
 In

 fact, alloy restorations have been used literally for centuries with great

-great success.
-However, today alternative tooth-colored materials
+success.
+However, today alternative tooth-colored materials exist which

 opt to choose these techniques after being informed of their cost and